fluree/to-do-lists-generator/README.md

 Schema in Fluree is made up of [collections and predicates](https://docs.flur.ee/guides/1.0.0/intro/what-is-fluree#collections-and-predicates), we will go further into how to use them in the Schema section below.

 Fluree uses [Resource Description Framework or RDF](https://www.w3.org/TR/rdf-concepts/).
 RDF is a standard model for data interchange on the Web*.
 Data in Fluree is modelled by the [RDF Triple](https://www.w3.org/TR/rdf-concepts/#section-triples), which contains a subject, predicate, object.

 A simple example would be: "Ingenious rocks are formed from hardened lava", 'Ingenious rocks' is the subject, 'are formed' is the predicate, and 'hardened lava' is the object.
-Comparing to the typical approach of an entity–attribute–value model: entity(Ingenious rocks), attribute(formed), value(harden lava).
+When comparing the same sentence to the typical approach of an entity–attribute–value model: entity(Ingenious rocks), attribute(formed), value(harden lava).

-> *for an more indepth look into RDF refer to the W3C [docs](https://www.w3.org/RDF/)
+> *For an more indepth look into RDF refer to the W3C [docs](https://www.w3.org/RDF/)
 # **Getting Started with Fluree**

 This to do list generator uses [Fluree Anywhere](https://docs.flur.ee/docs/1.0.0/getting-started/fluree-anywhere) to manage data, for a indepth installation guide of Fluree visit the [Installation](https://docs.flur.ee/docs/1.0.0/getting-started/installation) docs.
 For brief installation points refer below.